revati-naik/jumble_solver/README.md

 The program file `jumble_solver.py` can be run to execute the program.
 The program takes in few inputs from the command line.

 1. `-f path/to/file/ [OPTIONAL]` : This is the path to the `.txt` file provided by the user.
-Default action would be that the dataset will be automatically downloaded from the link in the code and save as `/Data/word_list.txt`.
+Default action would be that the dataset will be automatically downloaded from the link in the code and save as `/Data/word_list.txt` and this dataset (list of words) will be used for search (match).

 2. `-w search_word [REQUIRED]` : This is the word for which the program needs to find match for in the text file.